 | Best Egg | $1,000 – $50,000 | 7.49% - 35.99% | Origination: 0.99%-5.99%, Prepayment: None | Focuses on simplifying the loan process; may be suitable for those with moderate credit. |

-Securing a personal loan for teachers with bad credit can be challenging, but not impossible.
-While lenders prefer borrowers with strong credit histories, several options are available for those with less-than-perfect scores.
-Credit unions often have more flexible lending criteria than larger banks.
-You may need to accept a higher APR range (18%–36%) and potentially shorter repayment terms if your credit score is below 620.
-Cosigners can significantly improve your chances of approval, as they add an additional layer of security for the lender.
+Getting a personal loan for teachers with bad credit can be difficult, but it’s definitely possible.
+Lenders generally want borrowers with good credit, but there are still choices if your score isn't great.
+Credit unions often have more relaxed rules than big banks.
+You might need to agree to a higher APR range (18%–36%) and possibly shorter repayment periods if your credit score is under 620.
+Having a cosigner can help you get approved, because they provide extra security for the lender.

 Review your credit report from all three major bureaus to identify and correct any errors that could negatively impact your loan application.
 A higher score generally means a better interest rate.